Jack Suwinski Player Props: Pirates vs. Padres

-On Monday, Jack Suwinski (batting .129 in his past 10 games) and the Pittsburgh Pirates play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+The Pittsburgh Pirates and Jack Suwinski (.455 slugging percentage over his past 10 games, including two homers), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Angels.
+In his previous game, he collected two extra-base hits (3-for-5 with a double, a home run and an RBI) against the Padres.

 Jack Suwinski Game Info & Props vs. the Padres